The Boeing Company (BA) Stock Price and Analyst Predictions

 BA) stock’s latest price update

-The Boeing Company (NYSE: BA)’s stock price has increased by 0.01 compared to its previous closing price of 212.32.
-However, the company has seen a -0.73% decrease in its stock price over the last five trading sessions.
-MarketWatch.com reported on 03/27/23 that Delta passenger arrested for exiting the plane on the emergency slide just before LAX takeoff
+The stock of The Boeing Company (NYSE: BA) has increased by 0.16 when compared to last closing price of 208.37.
+Despite this, the company has experienced a -1.71% fall in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 04/14/23 that Boeing Pauses MAX Deliveries After Parts Problem

 BA’s Market Performance

-The Boeing Company (BA) has seen a -0.73% fall in stock performance for the week, with a 4.41% gain in the past month and a 2.73% surge in the past quarter.
-The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 2.63% for BA.
-The simple moving average for the last 20 days is 3.04% for BA stock, with a simple moving average of 21.44% for the last 200 days.
+BA’s stock has fallen by -1.71% in the past week, with a monthly rise of 1.92% and a quarterly drop of -0.33%.
+The volatility ratio for the week is 2.24% while the volatility levels for the last 30 days are 2.28% for The Boeing Company The simple moving average for the past 20 days is 0.63% for BA’s stock, with a 18.19% simple moving average for the past 200 days.

 Analysts’ Opinion of BA